-- Chris Lawrence (College Chaplin) joins the team in Term 4 and we look forward to discovering his strengths and gifts
+- Chris Lawrence (College Chaplain) joined the team in Term 4 2017 and we look forward to discovering his strengths and gifts

 - Julia Lohmeyer (College Nurse) has many years of experience in nursing in a variety of settings and her focus is health promotion

-- Rebekah Milne (College Chaplin) who is a family therapist and is a local pastor
+- Rebekah Milne (College Chaplain) is a family therapist and is a local pastor

-The team also work closely with Student Services' psychologists and social workders and a variety of external agencies to ensure every students gets the support and care they need.
+The team also works closely with Student Services' psychologists and social workers and a variety of external agencies to ensure every student gets the support and care they need.

-Students are able to self-refer by attending the Wellbeing Centre but they are encouraged to speak to the Year Level Co-ordinator or Sub School Mananger to organise a referral.
+Students are able to self-refer by attending the Wellbeing Centre but they are encouraged to speak to the Year Level Co-ordinator or Sub School Manager to organise a referral.